Sysco (SYY) Q1 2018 Results - Earnings Call Transcript

 Ajay Jain - Pivotal Research Group LLC

-Now that you've anniversaried Brakes, would it be possible to break out the actual currency impact both in terms of revenues and operating profit?
+Now that you've anniversaried Brakes, would it be possible to break out the actual currency impact, both in terms of revenues and operating profit?
 Maybe you already mentioned that earlier and I might have missed it, but it would be nice to get a sense of the actual operating performance in International after stripping out the currency impact, especially for the markets that Brakes operates in.
 So, if you can comment on case trends for International and also the overall currency impact, that would be great.
 I'm assuming that you can track those things a lot more easily now that you've cycled Brakes.

 Joel T. Grade - Sysco Corp.